 SEC.
-52. Regular and Special Meetings of Directors or Trustees; Quorum. - Unless the articles of incorporation or the bylaws provides for a greater majority, a majority of the directors or trustees as stated in the articles of incorporation shall constitute a quorum to transact corporate business, and every decision reached by at least a majority of the directors or trustees constituting a quorum, except for the election of officers which shall require the vote of a majority of all the members of the board, shall be valid as a corporate act.
+52. Regular and Special Meetings of Directors or Trustees; Quorum. - Unless the articles of incorporation or the by-laws provides for a greater majority, a majority of the directors or stated in the articles trustees as incorporation shall constitute a guorum to corporate transact business. and decision reached by at least a majority of the directors or trustees constituting a quorum, except for the election of officers which shall require the vote of a majority of all the members of the board, shall be valid as a corporate act.